Campaign of the Month: October 2017

 Adding to the worry is the fact that Vidal expects those who confess to do so consistently.
 If a Kindred offers confession for one transgression and then fails to confess another that Vidal later finds out about, the prince is likely to punish the criminal all the harder.
 So the Kindred of New Orleans must weigh the risks and benefits of admitting their sins to their priests, fully aware that either course might lead to a worsening of their situation.

 New Orleans was founded as a French colony in 1718, almost 100 years before the United States took possession of the city as part of the Louisiana Purchase.
 Even after Americans settled in the city, the native Creole population disdained English and continued to speak French in everyday use.
 English did not truly displace French until the Civil War, when the occupying Union government made its use compulsory in schools.
-As late as the 1920s, one could still find old women in the French Quarter who didn’t speak a word of English.
+As late as the 1920s (or the 1940s, depending on the source), one could still find old women in the French Quarter who didn’t speak a word of English.
 French took a very long time to die out in New Orleans, and even today, persists in rural parts of Louisiana as a “private language.”

 As go the kine, slower go the Kindred.